 What is Baptism?

-As I focus on the meaning and importance of baptism in this post, the note I want to strike from the start—the tone and the truth that I want to set first and foremost—is that baptism gets its meaning and importance from the death of Jesus Christ in our place and for our sins, and from his triumph over death in the resurrection that guarantees our new and everlasting life.
-Baptism has meaning and importance only because the death and resurrection of Jesus are infinitely important for our rescue from God’s wrath and our everlasting joy in his glorious presence.
-That’s the note that must be struck first.
+As we focus on the meaning and importance of baptism in this post, the note we should strike from the beginning—the tone and the truth that I want to set first and foremost—is that baptism gets its meaning and importance from Jesus Christ’s death in our place for our sins, and from his triumph over death in the resurrection that guarantees our new and eternal life.
+Baptism has meaning and importance only because the death and resurrection of Jesus are infinitely important for our rescue from God’s wrath and our unending joy in his glorious presence.
+That’s the note that must be struck from the start.

-I am not mainly talking about religious ritual here or church tradition.
+We are not mainly talking about religious rituals here or church traditions.
 Instead, we are mainly talking about Jesus Christ and his magnificent work of salvation in dying for our sins and rising from the tomb.
-Talking about baptism means talking about how Jesus taught us to express our faith in Him and his great salvation.
+Talking about baptism means talking about how Jesus taught us to express our faith in Him and His amazing salvation.

 Anyhow, the big idea here is that baptism by water is a reenactment of the baptism by the Spirit (1 Corinthians 12:12-13).
 Let me dig into baptism a bit more.

 Baptism is an ordinance of the Lord.

 The other ordinance we practice is communion.
 When we observe communion, we remember Christ’s death and resurrection by re-enacting an aspect of the Last Supper.
 Today we are talking about re-enacting what the Holy Spirit has done in and for us via faith in Christ.
 Why do we do it?
 Jesus told us to do it (Matthew 28:19-20).
 Indeed, Jesus is telling us that His disciples should be baptized.
 If you are a follower of Jesus, you should be baptized.

 You might wonder…what’s the big deal?
 Help me better understand what it symbolizes or signifies or expresses.
 OK…